Kot massacre: Overview

-Following the Queen's order, courtiers hurried to the Kot as soon as they heard a royal summons.
+Following the Queen's order, courtiers hurried to the Kot as soon as they heard the royal summons.
 Many of the courtiers were unarmed except for a sword, as they had responded immediately to the royal summons.
-The armies allocated by Jung Bahadur also had taken most of the arms of courtiers who had managed to bring them.
+The troops allocated by Jung Bahadur Rana also had taken most of the arms of courtiers who had managed to bring them.
 Queen Laxmi Devi and King Rajendra Bikram Shah were also present in Kot.

 At almost midnight, most of the courtiers were present at Kot.
 Everyone there was full of fears and skeptical thoughts.
 General Abhiman Singh Rana Magar spoke to the King about the possibility of a massacre.
 His presence had relieved some of the members present.
 Abhiman Singh also fetched three troops under his control to Kot.

 Prime Minister Chautariya Fateh Jung Shah had still not arrived.
-Jung Bahadur Rana called his younger brother Bam Bahadur to fetch Fateh Jung.
-Emotions ran high among the assembled bands of nobles and their followers, who listened to the Queen give an emotional harangue blaming the Pandes and demanding that Abhiman Singh Rana Magar to execute Kaji Bir Keshar Pande, whom she suspected for the death of Gagan Singh.
-Abhiman Singh hesitated and looked to the King.
+Jung Bahadur Rana called his younger brother Bam Bahadur Kunwar Rana to fetch Fateh Jung.
+Emotions ran high among the assembled bands of nobles and their followers, who listened to the Queen give an emotional harangue blaming the Pandes and demanding that Abhiman Singh Rana Magar execute Kaji Bir Keshar Pande, whom she suspected for the death of Gagan Singh.
+Abhiman Singh Rana Magar hesitated and looked to the King.
 The King hesitated and said to punish the guilty only after a proper investigation of the matter.
 He pointed out that he must have a discussion with Prime Minister regarding this matter and left.
 He then left Hanuman Dhoka palace and went to the British residency.
 When he was denied an audience with the Resident at such a late hour, he went to Narayanhiti Palace.
 In Narayanhiti, King Rajendra had some time alone with the Prime Minister.
 Either King Rajendra had not wanted to give information about the conditions at Kot or Fateh Jung had not understood the point.
-In either case, Fateh Jung went to Kot with simple security.
+In either case, Fateh Jung went to Kot with minimal security.

-Meanwhile, at Kot, surrounded by Jang Bahadur's regiments, tension grew high as most of the nobles and Prime Minister Fateh Jang Shah gathered there.
-Seeing a high possibility of bloodshed, Jang Bahadur, Fateh Jang and Abhiman Singh Rana decided that Jang Bahadur and Fateh Jang should try to calm the Queen, and Abhiman Singh Rana Magar, who had disobeyed the Queen's orders, would stay behind.
-As the two went to find the Queen, Abhiman Singh decided to move his own regiments to Kot, but he was prevented from leaving.
-Abhiman Singh tried to force his way out, and was killed in the process.
+Meanwhile, at Kot, surrounded by Jung Bahadur's regiments, tension grew high as most of the nobles and Prime Minister Fateh Jung Shah gathered there.
+Seeing a high possibility of bloodshed, Jung Bahadur, Fateh Jung and Abhiman Singh Rana Magar decided that Jung Bahadur and Fateh Jung should try to calm the Queen, and Abhiman Singh Rana Magar, who had disobeyed the Queen's orders, would stay behind.
+As the two went to find the Queen, Abhiman Singh Rana Magar decided to move his own regiments to Kot, but he was prevented from leaving.
+Abhiman Singh Rana Magar tried to force his way out, and was killed in the process.
 After panic ensued, the bloodshed began.
-Many Thapas, Pandes and Basnyats died, including Fateh Jang, Khadga Bikram Shah and Dalbhanjan Pande.
+Many Thapas, Pandes and Basnyats died, including Fateh Jung, Khadga Bikram Shah and Dalbhanjan Pande.
 Some escaped by climbing over walls and roofs and even through the drainage systems.
-Jang Bahadur easily used the situation to eliminate his rivals.
+Jung Bahadur Rana easily used the situation to eliminate his rivals.